bitovi/react-native-pmo/README.md

 While using the emulator if you wish to use the element inspector, run the `adb shell input keyevent 82` in the terminal.

+### Running the local place-my-order-api server the android emulator

+By default, the Android emulator won't be able to access your localhost server.
+In order to connect it to the emulator run the `adb reverse tcp:7070 tcp:7070` command.
+Make sure if you're running the place-my-order-api on a different port to replace the `7070` with `port` e.g. if you're running on port 3030, run `adb reverse tcp:3030 tcp:3030`

 ## Links to documentation